How To Test Trouble Code P0135 (1995-1997 2.3L Ford)

 P0135 Trouble Code Diagnostic Tests (1990-1997 2.3L Ford)

-The first thing will do, to test the upstream O2 sensor's heater on your 2.3L Ford, is to verify that terminal number 2 of the O2 harness connector is supplying battery power (to the O2 sensor's heater element).
+The first thing we'll do, to test the upstream O2 sensor's heater on your 2.3L Ford, is to verify that terminal number 2 of the O2 harness connector is supplying battery power (to the O2 sensor's heater element).

 This is a very simple multimeter voltage test (see the illustration in the image viewer).